maleakhiw/shell-feature-extraction/README.md

 ## Folder Structure:
 - *data*: contains the shell dataset
-- *notebooks*: contains utilities and experiment codes.
+- *notebooks*: contains utilities and experimentation codes.
 - *results*: contains experiments results (in csv and pickle), including the extracted features.